LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 - retrieve all offers & eventually accept an offer
 ![Offer accept](../img/buy_schema.png "Offer accept")

+The process of accepting an offer from the ledger consists in 2 phases:
-When a user wants to accept an offer from the ledger, it queries the offers smart contract and gets all the offers.
-Then it decides which one he wants and he sends it on the channel so that the provider can update the state.
+1. the user queries the offers smart contract and gets all the offers (Off1,Off2,Off3).
+2. the user decides which one he wants (Off3) and he sends it on the channel so that the provider can update the state.

 - insert a new offer
 ![Offer insertion](../img/offer_schema.png "Offer insertion")